vukolovanton/locality-backend/README.md

 # Locality (backend service)

 #### API for Locality project.
-Made with Java Spring Boot, uses Mysql as a database.
+Made with Java Spring Boot, uses PostgreSQL as a database.

 List of endpoints: